tinymce/beehive-flow/README.md

 This command should be run when the build completes.
 This command does the following:

- 1. If the branch is a release branch in release state, runs the "bump" command to promote to new prerelease version.
+ 1. If the branch is a release branch in release state, runs the "complete" command to promote to new prerelease version.

 TODO: Should beehive-cli push tags?